tidy-MN/tidy-exercises/01/README.md

 ## Goal

 1. Create a new project and **Clone** [this repository](https://github.com/tidy-MN/weekly-exercise) by clicking the green <kbd>**<> Code**</kbd> button and copying the HTTPS link

+1. In RStudio, start a new Project:

+    - `File` > `New Project` > `Version Control` > `Git`.
+    - In “Repository URL”, paste the URL of your new GitHub link you copied: `https://github.com/tidy-MN/weekly-exercise.git`
+    - Accept the default project directory name, i.e "weekly-exercise", which coincides with the GitHub repo name.
+    - Click `Create Project`
+    - You should find yourself in a new local RStudio Project that is a copy of everything from GitHub.
+    - Look in RStudio’s file browser pane for the two CSV files for the exercise.

-    - Or skip that and download the two CSV files at https://github.com/tidy-MN/weekly-exercise/01.
+1. *(Or skip all this Git stuff for now and just download the two CSV files at https://github.com/tidy-MN/weekly-exercise/01)*

 1. Create a new R script named `table_mismatch_YOUR_INITIALS.R`